 Today’s marketer has a variety of consumer promotions to choose from.
 And thanks to the latest technology, you can digitize your promotions to run efficiently and at scale.
 As with many marketing activities, a blend of promotions is often the best approach.
 But, depending on your product and market, some promotions will resonate better with your audience than others.

 Here are some common types of consumer promotions, along with some handy tips to maximize their potential.
-In addition, see our post on Consumer Promotion Examples.
+In addition, see our post on Consumer Sales Promotion Examples.

 Cashbacks and Rebates

 Buy, fill out a form, get money back.

 Cashbacks and rebates are best thought of as a post-purchase discount.
 The traditional process for a cashback or rebate program requires consumers to fill out a form, mail-in their submissions, hear nothing for six weeks, and maybe get a check in the post.
 Today, this process is digitised and automated for the benefit of consumers and a business’ mail room.